celery/celery/docs/tutorials/clickcounter.rst

             verbose_name = _(u"URL clicks")
             verbose_name_plural = _(u"URL clicks")

-Using carrot to send clicks as messages
+Using Kombu to send clicks as messages
 ========================================

 The model is normal django stuff, nothing new there.
 But now we get on to